The Enviromobile and the Environmental Education Center provide environmental education experiences as well as special programs throughout the year!

-These #2, #4 and #5 plastic caps ARE recyclable through your local programs but recycling efforts, through this caps-to-benches program, have been astronomical and we would like to continue to motivate our communities to re-think waste!
+These #2, #4 and #5 plastic caps ARE recyclable through your local programs (if left on bottles) but your recycling efforts, through this caps-to-benches program, inspire us as we continue to invite our Lake County citizens to join us in a journey to zero waste!

 Trout In The Classroom (TIC)